hdShang/arxiv-daily/docs/cs-LG/2025-06-18/papers/250615065v2-heal-an-empirical-study-on-hallucinations-in-embodied-agents-driven-.md

 ---
 layout: default
-title: HEAL: An Empirical Study on Hallucinations in Embodied Agents Driven by Large Language Models
+title: "HEAL: An Empirical Study on Hallucinations in Embodied Agents Driven by Large Language Models"
 ---

 # HEAL: An Empirical Study on Hallucinations in Embodied Agents Driven by Large Language Models